atreyasha/dotfiles/docs/develop.md

 11. GitHub

-    1. Consider purging LFS data and replacing with another source

-        1.  only useful if LFS bandwidth quota is being eaten up, otherwise current status is fine

-        2. DGM\'s LFS data can definitely be purged as this is not necessary -\> need to update several readmes

-            1.  partially done with `git filter-repo`, need to change documentation now

-        3. SAM\'s LFS data will be more problematic since an existing DOI and release is already created

-            1.  altering files and commit histories would require a new DOI and release -\> perhaps should do this later than earlier

-        4.  need to test that no LFS data gets consumed with mock clones

-            1.  can be done by cross-verifying LFS bandwidth in billing

-        5. OR consider recreating these repos for a cleaner deletion

-        6. OR alternatively consider deleting old repositories with outdated structures and coding styles

-            1.  remaining ones may have worse coding style but are still valuable in terms of contributions

-    2. Think of usefulness of RS-repositories
+    1.  consider usefulness of RS-repositories

         1.  perhaps knowledge can be synthesized into a single repository with shape files and dates on which they apply

+        2.  this could also be in the form of a new data set for Himalayan forest cover reflectances

-        2.  think of how to host RS thesis and if this even makes sense
+        3.  think of how to host RS thesis and if this even makes sense

+    2.  consider purging SAM\'s 2 (1 deleted and 1 present) LFS files
+        and replace with linked data

+        1. SAM\'s LFS data will be more problematic since an existing DOI and release is already created

+        2.  need to test that no LFS data gets consumed with mock clones

 12. Generic management

-    1.  best way to foce-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`
+    1.  best way to force-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`

     2.  update script which does manual update checks on files which